Dracula A.D. 1972: Reception

 Critical reaction to Dracula A.D.
 1972 has been mixed to negative.
-Upon the film's release, Roger Ebert gave the film only 1 star out of 4, while Clyde Jeavons of The Monthly Film Bulletin called it "an abortive and totally unimaginative attempt to update the Bram Stoker legend to present-day Chelsea," adding that "the attempt to reconcile Transylvania with S.W.3 merely sends the script haywire ('Close the devil's circle—dig the music, kids!') ... even that old stand-by, unintentional humour, has been torpedoed by an arch script which insultingly begs for laughs with lines like, 'She's a bit drained,' and 'Come in for a bite.'"
+Upon the film's release, Roger Ebert gave the film only 1 star out of 4, while Clyde Jeavons of The Monthly Film Bulletin called it "an abortive and totally unimaginative attempt to update the Bram Stoker legend to present-day Chelsea", adding that "the attempt to reconcile Transylvania with S.W.3 merely sends the script haywire ('Close the devil's circle—dig the music, kids!') ... even that old stand-by, unintentional humour, has been torpedoed by an arch script which insultingly begs for laughs with lines like, 'She's a bit drained,' and 'Come in for a bite."

 Dennis Prince of DVD Verdict said, "Dracula A.D.
 1972 is definitely one of the weakest installments in Hammer's horror catalog and will likely only have strong appeal to Dracula completists."
 Eccentric Cinema wrote, "One can have a fun time with this movie—mostly because of its faults.
 It's cheese all right, professionally made cheese that's much better acted and staged than it really has any right to be."

 The Science Fiction, Horror and Fantasy Film Review called the film "a major disappointment" and "the low-point of the whole Hammer Dracula series" despite "minor positive aspects".
 George R. Reis of DVD Drive-In wrote, "Considered a low point in Hammer's roster, Dracula A.D.
 1972 is hardly that. ...
 [T]he film has a number of things going for it. ...
 Cushing's exceptional Van Helsing pretty much carries the film. ...
 Christopher Neame is charismatically evil as Johnny Alucard [and] his stirring fight scene with Van Helsing is a highlight. ...
 How can Hammer fans not like this stuff?"

 In his 2017 book on vampire films of the 1970s, author Gary A. Smith wrote that looking back on the film, "what seemed like a terrible idea back in 1972, really isn't so dire after all.
 Now, so far removed from its contemporary setting, the swinging London of Dracula A.D.
 1972 seems as much a period piece as the Victorian settings of its predecessors.
 The main problem with the film is that Dracula is confined to the ruins of a Gothic church and never really interacts with the modern world."

-The film, despite its generally mixed reception, has some prominent admirers and supporters.
-American film director Tim Burton at one point claimed it to be among his favourite films and considered giving the title of Beetlejuice 2024 A.D. to Beetlejuice Beetlejuice in tribute, while English author, film critic and horror expert Kim Newman chose it as one of his top 10 favourite vampire movies.
+Despite its generally mixed reception, the film has some prominent admirers and supporters.
+Following Lee's death in 2015, the American film director Tim Burton named it among his favourite films and considered giving the title of Beetlejuice 2024 A.D. to Beetlejuice Beetlejuice in tribute, while the English author, film critic, and horror expert Kim Newman chose it as one of his top 10 favourite vampire movies.
 In the 2020 BBC/Netflix Dracula miniseries, the third episode is in itself an homage to the film, taking place in present day.
 It also includes references to it along with many other Hammer Dracula films.